skops-dev/skops/docs/model_card.rst

     - accuracy
     ---

-Markdown part does not necessarily need to follow any specification by means of information passed, which gives the user a lot of flexibility.
+The markdown part does not necessarily need to follow any specification by means of information passed, which gives the user a lot of flexibility.
 The markdown part of the card is generated from templates with slots that you can inject your content in. ``skops`` has a default template called ``default_template.md``.